sfeeser/clearml-aws/terraform/clearml-aks/02-azure-access.md

 ### Procedure

-1. Set your environmental variables (azure keys)
+1. Set your environmental variables (azure keys).
+These are created previously so make sure you set them correctly.

     ```shell
       export ARM_TENANT_ID="xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"